juniorsundarCasual/TGT/vault/volume-2.chapter-150.md

 Guy was stuck between a rock and a hard place.
 Either he lets the woman die while saving the child, hurting the woman's husband AND affecting his student mentally, or he lets Jean go through the procedure, causing the potential death of both the mother and the child AND affecting his student mentally.
 There was a clear winning play here which was to go safe.
 The first path had the least deaths, it was the obvious choice...

-Back in Earth, while he was confined to his bed, Guy would often surf through the offerings on television.
+Back on Earth, while he was confined to his bed, Guy would often surf through the offerings on television.
 During his mindless zapping spree, Guy one day stumbled upon a news segment that discussed, "Top investments after winning the lottery."

 What an unusual segment it was.
-It was like discussing, "Places to visit with your wings," or "top 10 planets to colonise after terraforming."
+It was like discussing, "Places to visit with your wings," or "top 10 planets to colonise with your terraforming ship."

-At that time, Guy scoffed at how the news industry had devolved into the fantasy realm.
-According to studies, the odds of winning a lottery's jackpot hovers somewhere below 0.000001 percent.
-Yet, human were still willing to believe and hold on to the faint hope of winning it.
+At that time, Guy scoffed at how the news industry had delved into the realms of fantasy.
+According to studies, the odds of winning a lottery jackpot hovers somewhere below 0.000001 per cent.
+Yet, humans were still willing to believe and hold on to the faint hope of winning it.
+How crazy was that?

 Ironically, he was standing at a similar crossroads right now.
 He could take the smart choice, but a small part of him wanted to take the risky path that had a bleak chance of success.
 But by definition, hope implied possibility.
 At a cursory glance, the conditions didn't appear favourable.
 No one would believe that a girl barely stepping into adulthood would be able to excise a foetus safely.